knoup/xviii/README.md

 Uses <a href="http://sfml-dev.org/">SFML 2.1</a> and <a href="http://www.boost.org/">Boost's</a> filesystem module.
 This is my first real project, hence the generally amateurish code.
 Inspired by, and continutally developed with, the ideas and input of a friend.

-IMPORTANT NOTE ON UNITS
+Items of Note
 -----------------------

- Currently, a vast amount of new units, nations, and some mechanics are being added.
+ *Currently, a vast amount of new units, nations, and some mechanics are being added.
 Updating this file after every minor adjustment would be very cumbersome.
-Therefore, until all units are in, expect this file to be temporarily "outdated"
+Therefore, until further notice, assume this file to be outdated.

+ *There is code for random menu wallpapers.
+My personal collection is nearly 30MB in size, and thus I won't upload it on Github for the time being.
+However, you are free to place your own images in the dir assets/gfx/backgrounds.

 General
 -------